utsav0/daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 const cssAfter = document.getElementById('cssAfter');
 ```

-What we retrieve is all three of our textarea's based on their id.
+We retrieve all three of our textarea's based on their id.

 Then we need to add an event listener to retrieve every time the input is changed.
 In our case, we will leverage a global `keyup` listener and use [event bubbling](https://daily-dev-tips.com/posts/vanilla-javascript-event-listener-on-multiple-elements/) to stop if it's not one of our textareas.